juba/robservable/README.md

 ## Features

 - Display an entire published notebook as an htmlwidget
-- Display a specified named cell of a published notebook as an htmlwidget
+- Display specified named cells of a published notebook as an htmlwidget
 - Use R data to update cell values before displaying the notebook
+- Add observers on cells values to get them back inside a Shiny app
 - Use inside Shiny app or Rmarkdown document (as any htmlwidget)

 ## Limitations

-- Only published notebooks can be used
+- Only published notebooks can be used (but you may fork and publish any notebook in Observable)
-- Only named cells can be displayed alone
+- Only named cells can be displayed alone (but you can fork the notebook and name the cell in Observable)
 - Font size and display problems when a fixed width is not specified
-- Many notebooks may not work or display correctly
-- Bugs